paulo-silva/bank_accouting/README.md

 # BankAccounting

-BankAccounting is an API application that manage banking accounts, allowing to make transfers between them and checking its balance.
+BankAccounting is an API application that manages banking accounts, allowing to make transfers between them and checking its balance.

 ## Getting Started